auraphp/Aura.Filter/docs/value-filter.md

 ));
 ```

-You can set the singleton only once; further calls will throw an exception.
+You can set the instance only once; further calls will throw an exception.

 > **WARNING:** Do not use the _FilterContainer_ objects to populate your static proxy.
 The _FilterContainer_ reuses its contained _ValidateLocator_ and _SanitizeLocator_ objects, so modifications to them in one place will be reflected elsewhere, possibly leading to hard-to-track bugs.